-The Powering the Regions Fund (the program) was announced as part of the Government's Powering Australia Plan to support the Governments ambition for Australia to become a renewable energy powerhouse.
+The Powering the Regions Fund (the program) was announced as part of the Government's Powering Australia Plan to support the Government's ambition for Australia to become a renewable energy superpower.
 The Powering the Regions Fund has four funding streams:

-- Safeguard Transformation stream (STS) - Industrial Transformation stream (ITS) - Critical Inputs to Clean Energy Industries Primary Steel Production Sector (CICEI PSPS) - Critical Inputs to Clean Energy Industries Cement, Lime, Alumina and Aluminium Sectors (CICEI - CLAAS)
+- Safeguard Transformation stream (STS) - Industrial Transformation stream (ITS) - Critical Inputs to Clean Energy Industries Primary Steel Production Sector (CICEI PSPS) - Critical Inputs to Clean Energy Industries Cement and Lime, and Aluminia and Aluminiam Sectors (CICEI - CLAAS).